Leaders in Agricultural Education

-The Promotion and Education program is a dynamic group of Farm Bureau leaders who develop, implement and promote projects and programs that build awareness and understanding of agriculture and provide leadership development for the agricultural community.
+The Promotion and Education Committee is a dynamic group of Farm Bureau leaders who develop, implement and promote programs that build agricultural awareness and provide leadership development to the agricultural community.
+Many Farm Bureau members are passionate about sharing their agriculture story and ultimately providing agricultural education for school-age students and adults of all ages.

-- The Promotion and Education Committee helps host an Ag in the Classroom essay contest for fourth and fifth grade students.
-Students are asked to write about an essay about a Wisconsin agriculture-related topic.
+• The Promotion and Education Committee helps host an Ag in the Classroom essay contest for fourth- and fifth-grade students.
+Students are asked to write an essay about a Wisconsin agriculture-related topic.
 Finalists are selected from each of the nine Wisconsin Farm Bureau districts with one of the finalists being selected as the state winner.

-- The Children’s Agriculture Book Series is an ongoing effort by the Promotion and Education Committee to promote books that accurately portray modern agriculture to elementary-age children.
+• The Children’s Agriculture Book Series is an ongoing effort by the Promotion and Education Committee to promote books that accurately portray modern agriculture to elementary-age children.
+Simple programs like this expand agriculture awareness starting from a young age to help develop agriculturally-literate consumers.

 Our Food Link: Our Food Link is a year-round program that Wisconsin Farm Bureau uses to effectively reach consumers of all ages and backgrounds with information about modern agriculture.
 This outreach is more important than ever because the average American is at least three generations removed from the farm.
 Throughout the year, Farm Bureau members help people in their communities to connect with sources of food, fuel and fiber.